Any conversation between Harry and Bob. Especially when Bob comes into line of sight with any attractive women.

 Whenever Harry tries to say something in Latin.
 Stupid Correspondence Course.

 Whenever Harry knows he's about to get in trouble with sex, he uses ice water to kill the mood.
 The first time, he poured a cup of ice water directly onto his crotch to avert some bad decisions.
 The second time he managed to pour it on the woman in question and turn it into a Crowning Moment of Heartwarming in their relationship.

-The end of the novella Backup, when Harry's complaining about how his latest case went to hell.
+When Harry's complaining about how his latest case went to hell.
 Thomas, who actually knows what happened and was partially responsible for said case going to hell, somehow manages to keep a straight face.

 Harry: You know, Thomas, sometimes I feel completely unappreciated.
 Thomas: Wow.
 What's it like?